eserie/wax-ml/README.md

 WAX-ML is not a framework but either a set of tools that aim to complement [JAX Ecosystem](https://moocaholic.medium.com/jax-a13e83f49897).

+## Functional API
+In WAX-ML, we pursue a functional programming approach inherited from JAX.

+In this sense, WAX-ML is not a framework, as most object-oriented libraries offer.
+Instead, we implement "functions" that must be pure to exploit the JAX ecosystem.

+We use the "module" mechanism proposed by the Haiku library to easily generate pure function pairs, called `init` and `apply` in Haiku, to implement programs that require the management of parameters and/or state variables.
+In this way, we can recover all the advantages of object-oriented programming but exposed in the functional programming approach.

+This approach gives a lot of freedom in the type of ideas that can be implemented.

+In the current version of WAX-ML, we have implemented some of these ideas, ranging from exponential moving average to online learning and reinforcement learning architectures, and they are all exposed in our subpackage `wax.modules`.

 # Contents
 * [🚀 Quickstart: Colab in the Cloud 🚀](#-quicksart-colab-in-the-cloud-)